jorgonzalez/timelapses/README.md

 ## shake.sh
  	Description:	Script to shake an image using the base image and moving it to the sides using transparency.

+## sliding_bars.sh
+ 	Description:	Script to fade-in fade-out a video using bars of adjustable size that dissapear/appear.

 ## split.sh
  	Description:	Script to compose a batch of images using two directories as source.

 ## stabilize.sh
  	Description:	Script to stabilize a shaky video.